GechCodes/AirBnB_clone_v2/README.md

 (hbnb) User.all()
 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
+File Stoarge
+The default mode.
+Every time the backend is initialized, AirBnB clone instantiates an instance of FileStorage called storage.
+The storage object is loaded/re-loaded from any class instances stored in the JSON file file.json.
+As class instances are created, updated, or deleted, the storage object is used to register corresponding changes in the file.json.

+DBStorage
+Run by setting the environmental variables HBNB_TYPE_STORAGE=db.

+In DBStorage mode, every time the backend is initialized, it instantiates an instance of DBStorage called storage.
+The storage object is loaded/re-loaded from the MySQL database specified in the environmental variable HBNB_MYSQL_DB, using the user HBNB_MYSQL_USER, password HBNB_MYSQL_PWD, and host HBNB_MYSQL_HOST.
+As class instances are created, updated, or deleted, the storage object is used to register changes in the corresponding MySQL database.
+Connection and querying is achieved using SQLAlchemy.

+Note that the databases specified for DBStorage to connect to must already be defined on the MySQL server.
+This repository includes scripts setup_mysql_dev.sql and setup_mysql_test.sql to set up hbnb_dev_db and hbnb_test_db databases in a MySQL server, respectively.

 <br>